onderweg/runkeeper-node/README.md

 Health Graph feature reqeusts/ideas, to make this client more useful:

 - Support for PIN authentication in OAuh flow (like [Twitter](https://dev.twitter.com/docs/auth/pin-based-authorization)), to make it easer to authenticate from console apps.
+Or, as many other APIs support, make it possible to create access tokens form the API applications admin panel.
 - Error responses in JSON format, instead of HTML.
 - Support for custom data object (key/values) in activity.
 Can be used for example to store weather data (temperature, humidity) for an activity by an external application.